-Before a person can commence teaching in a recognised school, or receive salary from State funds, he or she must be registered with the Teaching Council.
-For final year students, the process commences before a student completes his or her final year exams.
+Before you can commence teaching in a recognised school, or receive salary from State funds, you must be registered with the Teaching Council.
+For final year students, the process commences before you complete your final year exams.
 To ensure a simple and straightforward process of registration, the following steps must be completed.

-- Consent Form for the Transfer of Student Details and Qualification Results from College/ University to the Teaching Council
+1. Consent Form for the Transfer of Student Details and Qualification Results from College/ University to the Teaching Council

 The Teaching Council seeks student data from the colleges and universities to facilitate and simplify the registration process.
 The details sought include name, address, date of birth, gender, PPS number, qualification title and final grade information.
-In order for colleges and universities to transfer this data to the Teaching Council, students are requested to complete the consent form and authorise the college or university to transfer student contact details and exam results to The Teaching Council.
+In order for colleges and universities to transfer this data to the Council, you are requested to complete the consent form and authorise the college or university to transfer your contact details and exam results to the Council.
 This form should be completed and returned to the Registrar's Office/ nominated individual in the Education Department in the college or university.

-The Character Reference Form must be completed by a person in a position of scholastic/ academic responsibility, who has known the applicant for at least one academic year in the last five years and who considers the character of the applicant to be suitable for the teaching profession.
+The Character Reference Form must be completed by a person in a position of scholastic/ academic responsibility, who has known you for at least one academic year in the last five years and who considers your character to be suitable for the teaching profession.

-In past years, NQTs have encountered difficulties in finding a suitable person to complete this section of the form at a time when school principals, registered teachers, and college staff are on summer leave.
+In the past years, NQTs have encountered difficulties in finding a suitable person to complete this section of the form at a time when registered teachers, school principals, and college staff are on summer leave.
 To alleviate this problem, it is advised that the Character Reference Form is

 - completed prior to sitting your final exams and,

 - retained and submitted along with the application for registration which is issued to you in the summer months.

 4. NQT Registration Application Form

 Provided you have submitted a completed Consent Form (Step 1) to your college/university, when you successfully complete your teacher education programme your college/ university will transfer your details to the Teaching Council.